Romea/romea-ros2-localisation-imu-plugin/README.md

 # 1 Overview #

-This package provides imu plugin for vehicle localisation.
+This package provides imu plugin for robot localisation.
 It takes data coming from an imu in order to compute unbiased angular speed and vehicle attitude (roll and pitch).
-The angular speed bias (angular speed average) is estimated when the vehicle does not move .
-A zero velocity dectection algorithm based on accelerometers and odometry data is used to assert if vehicle does not move or not.
+The angular speed bias (angular speed average) is estimated when the robot does not move .
+A zero velocity dectection algorithm based on accelerometers and odometry data is used to assert if robot does not move or not.

 # 2 Node #